 Self-disclosure can be done in two ways:

-Verbally and Nonverbally.
 It can be done verbally by telling them about our beliefs, ambitions, thoughts, hope, fears, and preferences.
 It can be done nonverbally by the dresses we wear, jewelry, tattoos, body language, and any other indication about one’s personality or life.

 Self-discovery is a powerful tool that must be used with care and in small doses—learning when, how, and whether self-discovery is achieved by training.
 It requires knowledge and time to understand the people you are working with.
 It’s best to study and understand the kind of coworkers that you have.
 Not all coworkers are reasonable as you.
-While some will be opened to helping you, some might seek to take advantage of you.
+While some will be open to helping you, some might seek to take advantage of you.

 Exposing your weaknesses and vulnerabilities in the workplace encourages teamwork.
 Workers seek to help themselves out in areas where others are lacking.
 Sharing of information is not always in the employee’s interest.
 In a research carried out by Jennifer Carson Marr (assistant professor of management and organization, University of Maryland), she deduced that information shared matters just like the person sharing it.